 About the Project

-Arlington County is in the process of updating the Bicycle Element of its Master Transportation Plan (MTP).
-The County Manager has appointed a working group of community members to assist County staff in outreach, draft plan review and other aspects of updating the plan.
+In April 2019 Arlington County completed an update to the Bicycle Element of its Master Transportation Plan.
+The County Manager appointed a working group of community members to assist County staff in outreach, draft plan review and other aspects of updating the plan.

-The current Master Transportation Plan Bicycle Element was adopted in July 2008.
-While many of the goals and policies of the plan remain relevant, there have been significant changes in technologies, facilities and best practices that warrant a comprehensive update of the plan.
-The plan update will incorporate input from people with a wide range of abilities and backgrounds from civic and business organizations.
+The previous Master Transportation Plan Bicycle Element was adopted in July 2008.
+While many of the goals and policies of the plan remain relevant, there have been significant changes in technologies, facilities and best practices that warranted a comprehensive update of the plan.
+The plan update incorporated input from people with a wide range of abilities and backgrounds from civic and business organizations.

-Input from the public will be sought at various times throughout the plan’s development.
-Time for public comment will be incorporated into all working group meetings.
+Input from the public was accepted at various times throughout the plan’s development.
+Time for public comment was also incorporated into all working group meetings.

 Phase I Community Engagement